Youth in agriculture

 We especially focus on creating opportunities for young producers and entrepreneurs, in which urban consumption and nearby rural production are linked.
 It can mean that, when we accompany farmer organisations on their professionalisation trajectory, we focus on creating new opportunities for young people within these organisations.

 It can also look like business incubators for young entrepreneurs with a dream to develop a business revolving around sustainable or healthy food.
-In our Generation Food projects in Tanzania, Uganda, Burkina Faso, Ecuador and Belgium, rural and urban youth find the tools to kick-start their business ideas for making local urban food systems more sustainable.
+In our Generation Food projects in Tanzania, Uganda, Burkina Faso, the Democratic Republic of Congo, Ecuador and Belgium, rural and urban youth find the tools to kick-start their business ideas for making local urban food systems more sustainable.
 The business creation and incubation programme aims to create sustainable food businesses that can pull the demand for and push the supply of healthy food in cities.
 What Generation Food has in common around the world: a partnership with city governments, private actors and universities, and passionate youngsters that want to change our food system for the better while earning an income.

 Sustainable cocoa and coffee